 Week of August 27, 2001

-Ethnic Harvest is delighted to offer two new FLASH ANIMATIONS created for us by a talented graphic designer, Ayu Othman.
+Ethnic Harvest is delighted to offer two new FLASH ANIMATIONS created for us by a talented volunteer graphic designer.
 Don't miss these beautiful animations of Romans 15:7 and Isaiah 49:1, including soundtrack!

 The North American Mission Board (NAMB) has published an excellent online article, "Planting a Multicultural Church".